2018 Quarter #3

-- Long-term expected returns for all asset classes may be below returns experienced over the last 10 years; however, returns for equities could be well above those for fixed income for some time with higher volatility compared to the previous two years.
+• Long-term expected returns for all asset classes may be below returns experienced over the last 10 years; however, returns for equities could be well above those for fixed income for some time with higher volatility compared to the previous two years.

-- Assuming your plan, risk tolerance and investment policy are aligned, caution is warranted tactically, but in our view long-term investors need not take drastic action.
+• Assuming your plan, risk tolerance and investment policy are aligned, long-term investors need not take drastic action.

 The portfolio profiles outlined above may vary based on the individual investment objectives of your financial plan.
 As always, we very much appreciate and value the trust and confidence you place in our firm.
 Please do not hesitate to contact your advisor with any questions or service needs.